TheAypisamFpv/AI-Project/README.md

 ---

-## Models Directory
+### Models Directory
-The `Models\` directory contains the following files for each trained model (each model have it's own subdirectory):
+The `Models\` directory contains the following files for each trained model (each model has its own subdirectory):
 - `Model_<train_accuracy>_<validation_accuracy>_<elapsed_time>.keras`: The trained neural network model file.
 - `Model_<train_accuracy>_<validation_accuracy>_<elapsed_time>.params`: The hyperparameters used for training the model.
 - `Model_<train_accuracy>_<validation_accuracy>_<elapsed_time>.gif`: An animated plot showing the learning curves for accuracy and loss over epochs.